 The same excessive subprime and speculative credit use occurred before the bursting of the primary home bubble from 2003 to 2008, resulting in the financial crisis of September 2008, and the Great Recession, that we have not fully recovered from after eight years.

 In a recent article, “How Trump Happened” by economics Prof. Joseph E. Stiglitz, he wrote: we need to rewrite the rules of the economy once again.

 We have a flaw in our economy’s guiding policies.
 The problem being, tax policy does not change as the economy progresses through its cycles of boom and bust.
-Because fiscal policy doesn’t change with the cycles of the economy, tax policy is contributing to the destruction of the middle class, and the American Dream.
+Without automatic annual self-balancing tax policies our economy becomes overheated during the boom cycle until it implouds, creating a recession or a depression.
+Because tax policy doesn’t change with the cycles of the economy, tax policy is contributing to the destruction of the middle class, and the American Dream.

 We have “automatic economic stabilizer” programs to counteract recessions.
 Unemployment insurance, food stamps, and Medicaid are three of the many automatic economic stabilizers programs that automatically expand when a recession occurs in our economy.
 For our economy to work better for everyone, business owners, investors, and the working class, our economy needs an “automatic economic stabilizer” tax policy to counteract financialization, irrational exuberance,” and bubble formation as they begin to occur in our economy.